jelly/cockpit/test/README.md

 You can set these environment variables to configure the test suite:

-    TEST_OS    The OS to run the tests in.
+* `TEST_OS`: The OS to run the tests in.
 Currently supported values:
                   "centos-8-stream"
                   "debian-stable"
                   "debian-testing"